Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 Party under the sun with Brunch in the city

 Who said you must spend the whole night out to enjoy great parties?
-For those who like more to party in the sunshine, be in bed at 11 pm, and wake up fresh the next day, allow us to introduce you to Brunch in the city!
+If you like to party in the sunshine, go to bed at 11 pm, and wake up fresh the next day, you’ll love Brunch Electronik!

 This festival takes place on several Sundays during May.
 You’ll only need to book your ticket in advance, and love electronic music!
 Then, you’re ready to have a great time.

 And the location?
-It’s always in Barcelona, but the exact place changes every time!
-It can be in the famous Poble Espanyol, a park in Les Corts, or an old beer factory.
+It’s always in Barcelona, but the exact place changes every time.
+It can be, for example, in the famous Poble Espanyol, a park in Les Corts, or an old beer factory.

 There’s also something really cool about this festival that party mums and dads will love: little party animals are welcome!
 The festival has an area exclusively designed for kids and parents.
-Also, there are activities programmed, so the young enjoy it as much as the old!
+There are also activities programmed, so the young enjoy it as much as the old!

-Go shopping in a Gaudí building (10th-12th May)
+Go shopping in a Gaudí building (9th-11th May)

 Fancy a day of shopping in the capital?
 Forget about Zara, H&M, or Stradivarius, and get ready for a unique shopping experience.
 Think market stalls with local clothing, cosmetic, and jewellery brands located in a Gaudí building.
 Yup, that’s what the Bcn en las Alturas market is.

-The market takes place in one of Gaudí’s lesser-known masterpieces, the beautiful medieval-style Torre Bellesguard, on May 10th, 11th, and 12th.
+The market takes place in one of Gaudí’s lesser-known (but beautiful) masterpieces, the medieval-style Torre Bellesguard, on May 9th, 10th, and 11th.

 Besides shopping, there will also be concerts and gastronomy stalls selling delicious street food and drinks.
 Oh, and we almost forgot to mention the views!
 Well, you’ll see it for yourself when you go there!